 To make the crepes, manioc starch is moistened with water, then sifted through a fine sieve to produce a snow-like powder.
 When this is sprinkled onto a hot skillet, it quickly melts together to form a crepe.
 If you're brave enough, they're also easy to flip and you can try tossing one into the air with the skillet.

 There are many videos online that demonstrate how to make these interesting crepes.
 Since they are unusual, it's recommended that you watch one in order to get an idea of the technique and speed required.
 Simply search "como fazer tapioca vídeo" and you will find several to choose from.

 - 1/2 cup water (approximately)

 - 1/4 teaspoon salt

-- Filling of choice
+- Optional: filling of your choice

 - Add the water gradually, 2 tablespoons at a time, stirring with your fingers as you go.
 The mixture will form clumps that you can break into smaller clumps with your fingers.

 - Keep stirring and adding water gradually until the entire mixture is in the form of medium to small clumps.
 You will know if you add too much water because the mixture will start to flow like a thick liquid.
 If that happens, add a little more starch until you find a good balance.

 - Pass the moistened starch through a very fine sieve into a clean bowl.
 Use a wooden spoon to stir the starch in the sieve to help it pass through.